EnigmaCurry/d.rymcg.tech/README.md

 ...
 ```

+Because my current docker context is named `docker-vm`, this creates
-This creates and configures the following env files:
+and configures the following env files:

 ```
 .env_docker-vm_foo